[IntelliJ IDEA] Solved Cannot resolve symbol

 Build -> click “Rebuild Project”.

-If the “Cannot resolve symbol” errors are gone, the problem is solved.
-Otherwise, You can try to do step 1 to re-index your project files again.
+After invalidated IDEA cache, if the “cannot resolve symbol” errors are gone, the problem is solved.
+Otherwise, You can try to re-index your project files again.